galligan/website/data/blog/ens-proof-of-control.md

 ---
-title: A decentralized method for proving ownership and control of social accounts
+title: 'A decentralized method for proving ownership and control of social accounts'
-date: '2022-07-30'
+date: '2022-08-02'
 tags: ['crypto', 'web3', 'ideas']
 draft: false
+images: ['/static/images/ens-proof-of-control/github-claim.png']
 summary: Using off-the-shelf solutions to self-verify and prove ownership and control over social media handles and URLs.
 ---